micrometer-metrics/micrometer/CONTRIBUTING.md

 For example, those with Micrometer knowledge and experience can contribute by:
 * [Contributing documentation](https://github.com/micrometer-metrics/micrometer/tree/main/docs/)
 * Answering [Stackoverflow questions](https://stackoverflow.com/tags/micrometer)
-* Answering questions on the [Micrometer slack](https://slack.micrometer.io)
+* Answering questions on the [Micrometer Slack](https://slack.micrometer.io)
-* Share Micrometer knowledge in other ways (e.g. presentations, blogs)
+* Sharing Micrometer knowledge in other ways (e.g. presentations, blogs)

 The remainder of this document will focus on guidance for contributing code changes.
 It will help contributors to build, modify, or test the Micrometer source code.